Funny Sports Poems

-One can imagine that the news of London's successful bid to host the Olympics in 2012 was not met with unalloyed joy in the Curtis' household, when one reads this 'homage' to 'the fastest man on earth'.
+One can imagine that the news of London's successful bid to host the Olympics in 2012 was not met with unalloyed joy in the Curtis household, when one reads this 'homage' to 'the fastest man on earth'.

 Is hot air ballooning of sport?
 I'm willing to accept it, on the grounds that it meets the three main sporting criteria in that it is exhilarating, dangerous and essentially pointless.